Preserving fertility in young people with cancer

 Sophia Auld

 As survivorship in children, adolescents and young adults treated for cancer improves, fertility preservation is a key priority.
-A team at Melbourne’s Royal Women’s Hospital has developed the Fertility Preservation for Cancer Patients Clinical Reference Document to provide practical, evidence‑based guidance on fertility risk, preservation options and referral pathways.
+The Royal Women’s Hospital in Melbourne has a national tissue preservation service called In Time.
+They have developed the Fertility Preservation for Cancer Patients Clinical Reference Document to provide practical, evidence‑based guidance on fertility risk, preservation options and referral pathways.

 Cancer treatment and fertility risks